Get Your Psychic Kicks in Arizona’s Trippiest Desert

 Now, look for the New Age Disneyland.
 Sedona is a city of psychics, tarot readers, reiki healers, and crystal dealers.
 Retail stores like Mystical Bazaar, Crystal Magic, and the all-encompassing Center for the New Age cater to a very specific kind of tourist: those drawn to the area for its supposed metaphysical and spiritual assets.

-Indigenous tribes have long regarded the area as sacred.
-It’s the home of the Yavapai-Apache, who hold a spring ceremony every year at Boynton Canyon where the Great Spirit Mother gave birth to the human race.
+Indigenous tribes have for centuries regarded the area as sacred.
+It's the home of the Yavapai-Apache Nation, who hold a spring ceremony every year at Boynton Canyon, a place of great spiritual significance, believed to be where the Great Spirit Mother gave birth to the human race.

 And according to these truth-seekers, Sedona is one of the world’s greatest hotspots for psychic energy: whirling and vibrating, creating pulling portals that enhance consciousness.
 The energy is so strong, so overwhelming, that juniper trees twist and bend themselves over it.